11 Creative Ways to Use Leftover Juice Pulp

 - Clothing Dye

 - Dog Treats

 If you’ve never made your own broth, here’s your chance!
 We love making our own year-round, and our juice pulp plays a big role!

 You can use either fresh or frozen pulp for this recipe, just make sure it has thawed before cooking.
-We love making our own veggie, chicken, bone, or beef broth – the pulp adds a great flavor and some extra health benefits.
+We love making our own veggie broth – the pulp adds a great flavor and some extra health benefits.

 This homemade broth can be used as a base for any of your favorite soups and stews, or you can enjoy it on its own!
 All you need is vegetable pulp, water, salt, pepper, and your favorite spices.

 - Pour 9-10 cups of water into a large pot and begin to boil

 - Once boiling, add in as much vegetable pulp as you have

 - Add your salt, pepper, and other spices to taste